 What is the course format?

-This certificate program combines live virtual instruction through CPBI Zoom Account with hands-on experiential learning through case studies, scenarios, group work/break out discussions and simulations.
+This certificate program combines live virtual instruction through CPBI, with experiential learning through case studies, scenarios, group discussions and simulations.

-▪ Materials: Participants will be provided with session workbooks to follow along with the content covered in each module and to take notes, as well as additional pre-session and post-session assignments to prepare for the simulations.
+Materials: Participants will be provided with session workbooks and documents to follow along with the content covered in each module and to take notes, as well as additional pre-session and post-session assignments to prepare for the simulations.

-▪ Peer Learning and Group Work: Participants will have the opportunity to learn from each other while answering questions and sharing experiences and observations during the modules, as well as through practical, hands-on exercises and simulations based on real-world labour relations events and processes.
+Peer Learning and Group Work: Participants will have the opportunity to learn from each other while answering questions and sharing experiences and observations during the modules, as well as through practical, hands-on exercises and simulations based on real-world events and processes.

 After completing the certificate program, participants will have the skills and information required to: